 If the college is closed for holidays, this time will be added on to your course.

 The College does not tolerate any abusive or inappropriate behaviour of any sort.
 This behaviour will lead to expulsion from the college.
 Fees will not be refunded.

 The protection of your privacy and personal data is very important to us.
 We use it only for the purpose for which it was originally collected.
 We never give your data to third parties, unless you have requested that we pass on your details in order to book accommodation, or to an agent acting on your behalf.
 Princes College complies with the Data Protection Act 2018.
 We will securely delete all records after two years.

 Health and safety

-- Our premises are not suitable for clients in wheelchairs.
+- Unfortunately our premises are not suitable for clients in wheelchairs.